chicham-bridge

 blog-images

 Planning to visit Chicham Bridge?
-The best time to experience its magic is between June and August, when Spiti Valley is in full bloom.
-The weather during these months is just right — clear skies, crisp mountain air, and comfortably warm days make it perfect for road trips and sightseeing.
+The best time to visit Chicham bridge is between June and August, when Spiti Valley is in full bloom.
+The weather during these months is just right with clear skies, crisp mountain air, and comfortably warm days make it perfect for road trips and sightseeing.
 Plus, most of the roads are open and easily accessible, so getting around is a lot smoother.

 That said, it’s also peak tourist season, so you’ll likely be sharing those stunning views with quite a few fellow travellers.
 But if you don’t mind a little crowd and want to explore Spiti at its most vibrant, June to August is the ideal window to visit Chicham Bridge.